abhishek985/AmazonLowestPrice/README.md

 # Launching Tests

-Just clone the repository , go to the project path and run "mvn clean test" in the terminal
+Just clone the repository , go to the project path and run "mvn clean test" in the terminal Or can open the project in IDE and run as TESTNG Suite